gravitygamesinc/gamedev-free-resources/README.md

 Here, you'll find a wide range of assets, including 2D and 3D art, sound effects, music, and more, all available at no cost.
 These resources are perfect for indie developers looking to enhance their projects without breaking the bank.
 Start building your game with these ready-to-use assets today!

-🔎 Links to general sites.
+🔎 Platforms for free game resources.
-📌 Links to specific assets.
+📌 Free ready-to-use game assets.

 ## 🎨 Art and Animation